hexplor/phpbb3-style-solace/README.md

 # phpBB version support

-Solace is phpBB 3.1.x style only.
-I don't have time to support more recent versions and to develop new releases.
-That's why I'm releasing it for free.
-Feel free to update it if you have time.
-Bugfixes, pull requests are always welcome :)
+Solace is compatible with phpBB 3.1.x, 3.2.x, and 3.3.x.
+The style has been updated to ensure full compatibility with modern phpBB versions while maintaining backwards compatibility.

 # Installation